Dinosaurs Attack!: Characters

-Canceled film adaptation
+Cancelled film adaptation

-Shortly after release of the cards, creator Gary Gerani took a proposed film treatment for Dinosaurs Attack! to Joe Dante and Michael Finnell who optioned the property for development.
-Dante and Finell rejected Gerani's initially treatment and began developing their own with Charles S. Haas writing the screenplay, while Will Vinton was being eyed to direct.
-After the announcement of Jurassic Park, Dante and Finell lost faith in the project believing they wouldn't be able to meet audience expectations.
-Dante and Finell briefly considered an alternate path for the project by retooling it as a parody of the recent glut of Jurassic Park and other dinosaur movies, but the film never happened.
+Shortly after the release of the cards, creator Gary Gerani took a proposed film treatment for Dinosaurs Attack! to Joe Dante and Michael Finnell who optioned the property for development.
+Dante and Finnell rejected Gerani's initial treatment and began developing their own with Charles S. Haas writing the screenplay, while Will Vinton was being eyed to direct.
+After the release of Jurassic Park Dante and Finnell lost faith in the project, believing they would not be able to meet audience expectations.
+Dante and Finnell briefly considered an alternate path for the project by retooling it as a parody of the recent glut of Jurassic Park and other dinosaur films, but this film was also never made.